DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 A pallet wall is an easy and affordable way to add some rustic farmhouse charm to any room in your house.
 When we created our pallet wall we made sure to strap the wall so that it would be strong enough to handle a few cupboards and some shelves.

-Check out how we made our pallet wall!
+Check out how we made our pallet wall and get the full tutorial!

-I don’t know about you but I love to save money any which way I can so when I heard that someone was remodeling their kitchen and throwing away all their old cabinets I became super excited!
-I had no idea where I would put them but we brought them home and reassembled a few pieces and ideas came popping into my head like crazy.
+I don’t know about you but I love to save money any which way I can!
+So when I heard that someone was remodeling their kitchen and throwing away all their old cabinets, I became super excited!

 We didn’t have all of the pieces so I had to get a bit creative and rebuild them.
 After that, all they needed was a bit of elbow grease, a fresh coat of flat white paint and some new hardware.